bashirkarimi/driveScout/README.md

    ```bash
    cp .env.example .env
    ```
-   Fill in your Contentful credentials.
-Adjust `CONTENTFUL_CAR_CONTENT_TYPE` if your content model uses a different ID.
+   Fill in your headless CMS credentials.
+Adjust the CMS configuration variables based on your CMS provider.
 3. Run the MCP server locally (the React widget is bundled automatically on the first request in development):
    ```bash
    pnpm dev